redactedontop/brave-core/docs/keyed_services.md

 ### Keyed Services

-Most features should be scoped to a Profile/BrowserContext and be BrowserContextKeyedServices per https://www.chromium.org/developers/design-documents/profile-architecture/.
+Most features should be scoped to a Profile/BrowserContext and be BrowserContextKeyedServices per [profile-architecture](https://www.chromium.org/developers/design-documents/profile-architecture/).
 What this means is that all associated preferences and other locally stored state will be per-profile.
-A service may sometimes be shared between the regular and OTR profile (check with sec-team) and it may also be ununavailable for certain profile types. `ProfileKeyedServiceFactory/ProfileKeyedServiceFactoryIOS` with `ProfileSelections::Builder` is the preferred method to use for determining which (if any) profile should be used for the service.
+A service may sometimes be shared between the regular and OTR profile (check with sec-team) and it may also be ununavailable for certain profile types. `ProfileKeyedServiceFactory/ProfileKeyedServiceFactoryIOS` [profile_keyed_service_factory.md](https://source.chromium.org/chromium/chromium/src/+/main:chrome/browser/profiles/profile_keyed_service_factory.md;bpv=0) with `ProfileSelections::Builder` is the preferred method to use for determining which (if any) profile should be used for the service.

+keyed-service-docs
 ```cpp
 MyServiceFactory::MyServiceFactory()
     : ProfileKeyedServiceFactory(